pivotal-cf/bookbinder/README.md

 **Generated JSON:**

-Upon binding, Bookbinder parses each of the subnav roots specified in the config and follows `h2`s with links to create the subnav tree.
+Upon binding, Bookbinder parses each of the subnav roots specified in the config to create the subnav tree.

 Bookbinder makes these subnav links available in a json format at `/subnavs/<your-subnav-name>.json`.
 It will have written the name of the file containing the links from subnav_template.erb at a data attribute called data-props-location on 'div.nav-content'.